The Power of Owning Your Story

 Say you often respond harshly when your spouse or partner asks you to wash the dishes.
 Ask yourself:

-Pay attention to the patterns of behavior that you repeat without thinking about them; they could be signs that you’re not reacting to what’s happening now, but to the situations that shaped you in the past.
+Pay attention to the patterns of behavior that you repeat without thinking about them; they could be signs that you’re not reacting to what’s happening now, but to the situations that have shaped you in the past.

 post by